ohager/react-monorepo-demo/README.md

 # react-monorepo-demo
-Just a small demo on React with component library in a mono repo with npm and lerna
+This is a demo for mono-repository with mixed types of projects:

+- atoms, molecules: react component libraries
+- webapp: react app
+- webapp-vanilla: plain html, css, js web app importing atoms and molecules as minified bundles

 > Storybook is not working yet - need to figure out what the issue is